AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

 1. Select **[!UICONTROL Create]**.

 1. Complete the steps to create a campaign, such as the campaign properties, [audience](../audience/about-audiences.md), and [schedule](../campaigns/create-campaign.md#schedule).

-    >[!NOTE]
-    >
-    >For more information on how to configure a campaign, refer to [this page](../campaigns/get-started-with-campaigns.md).
+For more information on how to configure a campaign, refer to [this page](../campaigns/get-started-with-campaigns.md).

 1. Edit your content as desired using the Expression editor.
 [Learn more](#edit-code)